michalszynkiewicz/simple-kubernetes-cheat-sheet/README.md

 kubectl expose deployment <deployment name>
 ```

-#### Expose a service externally, one can use NodePort.
+#### Expose a service externally
-This is the simplest yet the ugliest solution:
+This is the simplest yet the ugliest solution is to create a NodePort service:
 ```
 kubectl expose deployment <deployment name> --type=NodePort
 ```

-#### Access a service exposed with NodePort use the following URL:
+#### Access a service exposed with NodePort
+You can use minikube to get a URL of a service exposed with NodePort:
 ```
 minikube service <deployment name> --url
 ```

 #### Access a service from within the cluster
+In the cluster the services can be addressed by their name.

 ##### Testing in-container access
 If you'd like to see what's going on inside Kubernetes, e.g. check what's accessible from it, you can create a pod
 and access bash in it, e.g.:
 ```
 kubectl run my-shell --rm -i --tty --image registry.access.redhat.com/ubi8/ubi-minimal -- bash

+bash-4.4# curl <service-name>:<service-port>/path
 ```

 ### Redeploying applications